-Currently, he is the co-host on the syndicated Pro Football Weekly television show, which is approaching its 20th season on the air.
+Currently, he is the co-host of the syndicated Pro Football Weekly television show, which is approaching its 20th season on the air.

 Dan is also a part of Miller Lite and Gridiron Greats’ campaign to raise funds for retired NFL players.
 Apart from that, he also has been a spokesperson for some companies, including Chevrolet and Firestone.

-Related: What is Net Worth of AJ Hawk?
+Related: What is the Net Worth of AJ Hawk?